[7 minute read]

 For many start-ups, the aim is to keep it ‘start-up standard’ in the early stages.
 This allows the Founders to fully understand their rights, and prevents early investors being deterred by overly complicated provisions.

-If you have any queries at all, get in touch with Cake Legal.
+If you have any queries at all, please get in touch and our legal partners can assist.

 This blog is designed and intended to provide general information in summary form on general topics.
 The material may not apply to all jurisdictions.
 The contents do not constitute legal, financial or tax advice.
 The contents is not intended to be a substitute for such advice and should not be relied upon as such.